python-attrs/attrs/docs/names.rst

 - and `attrs.field()` to define an attribute.

 They have been added in ``attrs`` 20.1.0, they are expressive, and they have modern defaults like slots and type annotation awareness switched on by default.
-They are only available in Python 3.6 and later.
 Sometimes they're referred to as *next-generation* or *NG* APIs.
 As of ``attrs`` 21.3.0 you can also import them from the ``attrs`` package namespace.